weezel/spellcheck/README.md

 	possible   possible  0

 	possibly   possible  1

+##Ngram
+Create Ngram from certain word.
+When used with Jaccard index one can count similarity among the words.
+--This section needs more love--

 ##Use cases?
 Well, my first though was to make a shell spell checker / auto corrector /